And Now for Some News on Where You Can Buy Your Beer

 GUBNA Imperial IPA, a 10% ABV imperial red that the Longmont brewery begins shipping on March 1, is a direct response to the tasty product from their Durango-based competitors, Oskar Blues head brewer Dave Chichura said.
 Selling for $14.49 a four-pack, it will also introduce a new taste to the world of canned beers, which, while rapidly improving, largely includes pleasant sippers like Oskar Blues' Mama's Little Yella Pils but still lacks the beat-your-taste-buds-silly-with-hops genre member.

 "We've got a nice little lager that we do, and we like doing that," Chichura told me in an interview in December.
 "But I've been wanting to do a big, smelly, alcoholic, big-ass IPA."

 Since OBB hasn't started shipping the Gubna yet, I can't say if it meets that definition.
 But if it does, it could be a distinctly different beer that Modus Hoperandi, which is a classically made, wonderfully tasty IPA that leaves a bitter hops flavor on the side of your tongue but doesn't overwhelm you with its flowery scent or feel.

 One can only hope that the next stop in this can war is retaliation by Ska.
 Once you get two breweries competing, after all, we all come out winners.

-Ed Sealover formerly wrote the Beer Run column for the Colorado Springs Gazette.
-A journalist for 18 years, Sealover now writes for the Denver Business Journal, though this blog is personal and done separately from his job.
+Ed Sealover is the author of "Mountain Brew: A Guide to Colorado Breweries."
+The former scribe of the Beer Run column for the Colorado Springs Gazette, the 19-year journalist now writes for the Denver Business Journal, though this blog is personal and done separately from his job.
 He became interested in microbrews early in life and has spent years reading and writing about them.
-He is the author of the book "Mountain Brew: A Guide to Colorado's Breweries" and host of the upcoming television series "Colorado Brews."
+He also is the host of the upcoming television series "Colorado Brews."